My Golden Visa immigration services logo

 Family members, such as spouses, children, parents, and siblings, are often eligible to be included in the application, though specific definitions of dependents can vary.

-Investment Options for Golden Visa and Golden Passport Programs
+Investment Options for Golden Visa and Citizenship-by-Investment Programmes

-Golden Visa and Golden Passport programs provide multiple investment options, each with specific minimum financial requirements.
+residence-by-investment and citizenship-by-investment programmes provide multiple investment options, each with specific minimum financial requirements.
 Investors can select the option that aligns with their financial capacity and goals for residency or citizenship.

 Real estate investment is the most common option for Golden Visa programs.
 Applicants can typically purchase residential or commercial properties, but specific requirements depend on the country.